Modularity of higher theta series I: cohomology of the generic fiber: Derived Fourier analysis: proofs

-which in turn follows from the fact that $\FT$ preserves the unit of an adjunction, which is incorporated into our construction (\S \ref{sssec: FT functoriality}). \item If $g$ is smooth then $\wh{g}$ is a closed embedding and we may replace $\wh{g}_!$ by $\wh{g}_*$ everywhere in \eqref{eq: FT hexagon}, and a similar argument applies. \end{itemize} \emph{We may and do henceforth assume that $f$ is smooth and $g$ is a closed embedding}.
+This last square is precisely the compatibility of the functoriality isomorphism $\FT_C f_*[d]\simeq \wh f^*\FT_A$ with the unit of adjunction, which is incorporated into its construction in \S \ref{sssec: FT functoriality}. \item If $g$ is smooth then $\wh{g}$ is a closed embedding and we may replace $\wh{g}_!$ by $\wh{g}_*$ everywhere in \eqref{eq: FT hexagon}, and a similar argument applies. \end{itemize} \emph{We may and do henceforth assume that $f$ is smooth and $g$ is a closed embedding}.